ycui1/Medium_Python_Tutorials/README.md

 # Medium_Python_Tutorials
-Store the Python code for my tutoials on Medium
+Store the Python code for my tutorials on Medium